Diagnosis of mucopolysaccharidosis I (MPS I), Hurler syndrome (MPS IH), Scheie syndrome (MPS IS), and Hurler-Scheie syndrome (MPS IH/S) in fibroblasts

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-The mucopolysaccharidoses are a group of lysosomal storage disorders caused by the deficiency of any of the enzymes involved in the stepwise degradation of glycosaminoglycans (GAG).
-Accumulation of GAG (previously called mucopolysaccharides) in lysosomes interferes with normal functioning of cells, tissues, and organs.
+The mucopolysaccharidoses are a group of lysosomal storage disorders caused by the deficiency of any of the enzymes involved in the stepwise degradation of dermatan sulfate, heparan sulfate, keratan sulfate, or chondroitin sulfate (glycosaminoglycans; GAG).
+Accumulation of GAG (previously called mucopolysaccharides; MPS) in lysosomes interferes with normal functioning of cells, tissues, and organs.
+There are 11 known disorders that involve the accumulation of GAG.
+MPS disorders involve multiple organ systems characterized by coarse facial features, cardiac abnormalities, organomegaly, intellectual disabilities, short stature, and skeletal abnormalities.

-Mucopolysaccharidosis I (MPS I) is an autosomal recessive disorder caused by a reduced or absent activity of the alpha-L-iduronidase enzyme.
-Deficiency of the alpha-L-iduronidase enzyme can result in a wide range of phenotypes further categorized into 3 syndromes: MPS IH (Hurler syndrome), MPS IS (Scheie syndrome), and MPS IH/S (Hurler-Scheie syndrome).
+Mucopolysaccharidosis I (MPS I) is an autosomal recessive disorder caused by a reduced or absent activity of the enzyme alpha-L-iduronidase due to mutations in the IDUA gene.
+More than 100 mutations have been reported in individuals with MPS I. Deficiency of alpha-L-iduronidase can result in a wide range of phenotypes categorized into 3 syndromes: Hurler syndrome (MPS IH), Scheie syndrome (MPS IS), and Hurler-Scheie syndrome (MPS IH/S).
+Because these syndromes cannot be distinguished biochemically, they are also referred to as MPS I and attenuated MPS I.

-Clinical features and severity of symptoms of MPS I are widely variable, ranging from severe disease to an attenuated form that generally presents at a later onset with a milder clinical presentation.
-Symptoms typically include coarse facies, progressive dysostosis multiplex, hepatosplenomegaly, corneal clouding, hearing loss, mental retardation or learning difficulties, and cardiac valvular disease.
+Clinical features and severity of symptoms of MPS I are variable, ranging from severe disease to an attenuated form that generally presents at a later onset with a milder clinical presentation.
+In general, symptoms may include coarse facies, progressive dysostosis multiplex, hepatosplenomegaly, corneal clouding, hearing loss, intellectual disabilities or learning difficulties, and cardiac valvular disease.
 The incidence of MPS I is approximately 1 in 100,000 live births.
 Treatment options include hematopoietic stem cell transplantation and enzyme replacement therapy.

-A diagnostic workup in an individual with MPS I typically demonstrates elevated levels of urinary GAG and increased amounts of both dermatan and heparan sulfate detected on thin-layer chromatography.
-Reduced or absent activity of alpha L-iduronidase is diagnostic of MPS I; however, enzymatic testing is not reliable to detect carriers.
+A diagnostic workup in an individual with MPS I typically demonstrates elevated levels of urinary GAG (MPSQN / Mucopolysaccharides [MPS], Quantitative, Urine) and increased amounts of both dermatan and heparan sulfate detected on thin-layer chromatography (MPSSC / Mucopolysaccharides [MPS] Screen, Urine).
+Reduced or absent activity of alpha-L-iduronidase in blood spots, fibroblasts (IDST / Alpha-L-Iduronidase, Fibroblasts), leukocytes, or whole blood (IDSWB / Alpha-L-Iduronidase, Blood) can confirm a diagnosis of MPS I; however, enzymatic testing is not reliable for carrier detection.
 Molecular sequence analysis of the IDUA gene allows for detection of the disease-causing mutation in affected patients and subsequent carrier detection in relatives.
-Currently, no clear genotype-phenotype correlations have been established.
+To date, a clear genotype-phenotype correlation has not been established.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.